hannesdatta/course-odcm/content/docs/course/project/grading_details.md

 - *Technical extraction plan (10%)*
 The technical extraction plan has been described in a way that the data collection could be replicated.
 This encompasses providing a solid argumentation on why a particular data extraction technology used (e.g., selenium versus Beautifulsoup for websites, a package versus self-coded requests for APIs).
 It is clear how entities were sampled from the site, and how the navigation scheme was implemented.
 In particular, users of the data learn about the technical hurdles that needed to be overcome, and which monitoring was in place to guarantee (and validate) data quality.
 Finally, details are given on how (deployment infrastructure) and when the data collection was executed (e.g., by meaningful summaries of the timestamps in log files), and where the final data set was stored during the collection.

-Legal and ethical concerns (5%): For #3.6, the potential legal and/or ethical concerns that may be relevant for the collected data are carefully described.
+- *Legal and ethical concerns (5%)*
+For #3.6, the potential legal and/or ethical concerns that may be relevant for the collected data are carefully described.

 #### 1.4 Preprocessing (section 4 of your documentation, 10%)